tiramisutes/qPCR-Pipeline/README.md

 This qPCR experiment usually have two group: Control (CK) and sample, and at least two type genes: **[Housekeeping Gene](https://en.wikipedia.org/wiki/Housekeeping_gene) (HG)** and **Target Gene (TG)**.
 In our lab this usually label with **ub7** and **ve**.

-Congratulation.
+Congratulations!
 A alternative way to analysis of qPCR data can be find in : [A shiny for analysis qRT-PCR data](https://ihope.shinyapps.io/qRT-PCR-Pipeline/)

 ![](http://tiramisutes.github.io/images/qPCRshiny.png)